Genre Historical fiction

 Publisher TLSPLACE Media in collaboration with Masobe Books.

-Damage N4,000 (pre-order price for a signed copy delivered any where in Nigeria).
-If you are in Nigeria, you can pre-order here.
-We will make an announcement on the blog when the book is available for sale worldwide.
+Damage N5,000 for a signed copy delivered any where in Nigeria.
+If you are in Nigeria, you can order here.

 About Abigail Anaba